-A Canadian non-profit filed a legal challenge against the federal government, calling for an expansion of the country’s euthanasia program to allow physician-assisted suicide for those suffering from mental illness.
+A Canadian nonprofit filed a legal challenge against the federal government calling for an expansion of the country’s euthanasia program to allow physician-assisted suicide for those suffering from mental illness.

-The Constitutional challenge — filed by Dying With Dignity Canada (DWDC) — claims the Canadian government is discriminating against those who are mentally ill because suffering from mental illness is not sufficient to qualify someone for the country’s euthanasia program, formally called Medical Aid in Dying (MAID).
+The constitutional challenge — filed by Dying With Dignity Canada (DWDC) — claims the Canadian government is discriminating against those who are mentally ill because suffering from mental illness is not sufficient to qualify someone for the country’s euthanasia program, formally called medical aid in dying (MAID).

 If successful, this would mean that a person could obtain a physician-assisted suicide simply because he or she is living with a mental illness and wants to end his or her life because of suffering caused by the mental illness.

-Canadian lawmakers officially legalized voluntary euthanasia in June of 2016 for those suffering from physical illnesses, diseases, or disabilities.
+Canadian lawmakers officially legalized voluntary euthanasia in June 2016 for those suffering from physical illnesses, diseases, or disabilities.
 Although people suffering from a mental illness do not currently qualify for physician-assisted suicide if their condition is solely mental illness, the government is scheduled to expand eligibility to include mental illness on March 17, 2027.

 Including “mental illness” as one of the legal justifications for euthanasia in Canada has been controversial.
 The government initially planned to expand access to euthanasia to those with mental illnesses by 2023, but it was then delayed to 2024 and again delayed until 2027.
 A parliamentary report said the government’s most recent delay was because the country’s health system was “not ready.”